-Govinda Rosling, BS, joined the Guillemot Research Group in 2010 as an intern/contractor; and continues on as a co-coordinator.
+Govinda (Rosling) Holtby, BS, joined the Guillemot Research Group in 2010 as an intern/contractor; and continues on as a co-coordinator.
 Govinda helped expand the Nisqually IBA to reach the shores of Anderson Island, by specifically recording presence of Pigeon Guillemots.
 Govinda is a past Whidbey Audubon Society board member, she is a current COASST volunteer, and organizes the South Whidbey Christmas Bird Count.
 Govinda photographs birds of the northwest and beyond; Some of her other photography can be seen on the tiny house air bnb website. https://www.airbnb.com/rooms/37877221?source_impression_id=p3_1566609923_w6tdBIDgGzf7zjsa&fbclid=IwAR1kw-R8tSdYW7IZ1U9H67dLdSv6IVXQWVH3C80otmTzfqs9Vnjjuo182d8

 Ann Casey is a retired educator and enthusiastic community scientist and a 2010 Beach Watcher graduate.
 Since 2010 Ann has served on the Whidbey Audubon Society Board as VP, President.
 Past President and is currently serving as the Field Trips Chair.
 Ann is the team leader for the PG survey at Malmo Bluff since 2012 and in 2015 joined the Guillemot Research Group team.